 Step 2: Set up the right calendar permissions for AskCody to view and modify calendar events

-To properly modify calendar events, you'll need to set up some permissions for your Service Account.
+To properly modify calendar events, you'll need to set up some permissions for your new user account.
 There are two methods for you to set up these permissions.

-Method 1: Give the Service Account super admin privileges (recommended)
+Method 1: Give the new user account super admin privileges (recommended)

 FYI: This is not required in order for you to use AskCody.
 However, it will spare you a lot of time compared to method 2.

-What to do: Go to https://admin.google.com/ and find the Admin roles section → Add the email of the Service Account to the list of Super Admins.
+What to do: Go to https://admin.google.com/ and find the Admin roles section → Add the email of the new user account to the list of Super Admins.

-This will allow the Service Account to edit all room calendars in your Google account and this is an alternative to granting permissions for each calendar explicitly.
+This will allow the new user account to edit all room calendars in your Google account and this is an alternative to granting permissions for each calendar explicitly.
 You can choose to individually assign permissions, but Super Admins are the only role capable of editing all calendars without user-level configuration.

-Method 2: Share room calendars with the Service Account
+Method 2: Share room calendars with the new user account

 First of all, if management of your G-Suite is not your strongest suit, here is a quick walkthrough for setting up calendar delegations in Google.

-- What to do: Open your Google Calendar → Go to My Calendars and click on Share this Calendar next to the calendar that AskCody should be able to access (If the room calendars are not there, add the room resources to your My Calendars list) → Add the email of the Service Account to the Share with specific people section → In the permissions drop-down, choose Make changes and manage sharing.
+- What to do: Open your Google Calendar → Go to My Calendars and click on Share this Calendar next to the calendar that AskCody should be able to access (If the room calendars are not there, add the room resources to your My Calendars list) → Add the email of the new user account to the Share with specific people section → In the permissions drop-down, choose Make changes and manage sharing.

-- Now the AskCody Service Account will be able to view and modify events in the room calendar on behalf of the users.
+- Now, the AskCody new user account will be able to view and modify events in the room calendar on behalf of the users.
 Repeat the steps above for all of your other room calendars.

 Step 3: Enable auto-accept of events that do not conflict

-When someone adds a room calendar to an event, the room calendar will receive an invitation for the event.
+When someone adds a room calendar to an event, the room calendar will receive an invitation to the event.